brinkmanlab/IslandCompare/ui/CONTRIBUTING.md

  - SLUG - a short description of the content, words separated by dashes (`-`).
 The slug must be unique for all news items.

 Every file must contain a header referred to as the 'frontmatter'.
-The frontmatter is of the form:
+The frontmatter is at the top of the file between a pair of `---` of the form:

 ```markdown